Making a laptop stand

 When the latch disappeared from an ancient wrought iron front gate, I asked a metalwork company to look at the gate and make a replacement latch.
 A lever latch is about as simple a device as can be imagined.
 Knowing where it needs to fit, how could anyone get it wrong?
 Yet the first replacement didn't work: with a decorative curling handle, the centre of gravity was marginally on the wrong side of the fulcrum, causing the latch to rest in the open position.

-That was an obvious mistake, you might think.
-But here's a test: without looking at one, try to draw a diagram of a can opener in sufficient detail for someone to physically reproduce it.
+An obvious mistake, you think?
+Then here's a test: without looking at one, try to draw a diagram of a can opener in sufficient detail for someone to physically reproduce it.

 stand - lowered, broad stand - lowered, steep